WebisD/chat-irc-protocol/README.md

 If you are in a room, this command will only show users in the room

-If you are in the lobby, this command will only show users in concord but are not in any room
+If you are in the lobby, this command will only show users in Concord who are also not in a room

 ![](.github/listusers.PNG)

 ### 🚪 Leave
-Type `/leave` to leave a room you are in
+Type `/leave` to leave the room you are in

 ![](.github/leave.PNG)